-The seven species of Hymenoptera found near the HALE Entrance Station included honey bees uncommon on manane and pukiawe, a parasitoid Braconidae), a species of (family Ichneumonidae, one invasive Linepithema humile (Mayr), a yellow jacket, and two species of indigenous yellow-faced bee (Hylaeus nivicola Meade Waldo).
+The seven species of Hymenoptera found near the HALE Entrance Station included honey bees uncommon on manane and pukiawe, a parasitoid (family Eurytomidae), one species of Ichneumonidae, one invasive ant, Linepithema humile (Mayr), and three species of indigenous yellow-faced bee (Hylaeus nivicola Meade Waldo, H. difficillis (Perkins), and H. volitilis (F. Smith)).
 The yellow-faced bees were abundant on sunny days, foraging on pukiawe, or flying along the ground.
 All Hymenoptera observed have been previously reported from Haleakalā.